-- You must have an active GCP service account with all the permissions listed below in the "GCP Cloud Account Permissions" section.
+- You must have an active GCP service account with all the permissions listed below in the GCP Cloud Account Permissions section.

-- You must register your GCP cloud account in Spectro Cloud as descrbed in the "Creating a GCP Cloud account" section below.
+- Register your GCP cloud account in Palette as described in the Creating a GCP Cloud account section below.

-You can create a service account either using existing standard roles, or create a new role with custom permissions.
+You can create a service account either using existing standard roles or create a new role with custom permissions.

 - Provide basic cluster information like name, description, and tags.
 Tags on a cluster are propagated to the VMs deployed on the cloud/data center environments.

 - Select a cluster profile created for GCP cloud.
 The profile definition will be used as the cluster construction template.